Josh James (baseball): Major leagues

 James avoided arbitration with the Astros on March 22, 2022, agreeing to a $800,000 contract for the season.

-On March 30, 2022, James was optioned to Triple-A Sugar Land, now called the Space Cowboys, after two major league spring training appearances.
+On March 30, James was optioned to Triple-A Sugar Land, now called the Space Cowboys, after two major league spring training appearances.
 On April 10, he closed out the team's first win since rebranding, simultaneously picking up his first save of the year.
-On June 15, James left a Sugar Land game with an injury and was placed on the 7-day injured list with a right lat strain on June 21 before being placed on the 60-day injured list on the 23rd.
-He began a rehab assignment with the Fayetteville Woodpeckers on August 25, striking out the side in his 1.0 inning of work.
-After making 7 rehab appearances (2 in Fayetteville and 5 in Sugar Land), James left the September 13th Sugar Land game with an apparent injury, indicated by a dropoff in his fastball velocity.
+On June 15, James left a Sugar Land game with an injury and was placed on the 7-day injured list with a right lat strain on June 21 before being placed on the 60-day injured list on the June 23.
+He began a rehab assignment with the Fayetteville Woodpeckers on August 25, striking out the side in one inning of work.
+After making 7 rehab appearances (2 in Fayetteville and 5 in Sugar Land), James left the September 13 Sugar Land game with an apparent injury, indicated by a dropoff in his fastball velocity.
 On October 1, it was announced that James had undergone surgery on his right flexor tendon.
-No timetable for his return has been given.

 On November 18, 2022, the Astros non-tendered James, making him a free agent.

+St. Louis Cardinals

+On January 26, 2024, James signed a minor league contract with the St. Louis Cardinals.
+In 9 appearances for the Triple–A Memphis Redbirds, he struggled to a 19.96 ERA with 5 strikeouts across 7 2/3 innings of work.
+On May 13, James was released by the Cardinals organization.

+Long Island Ducks

+On May 21, 2024, James signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 23 games for Long Island, he struggled to an 8.10 ERA with 28 strikeouts across 20 innings of work.
+James was released by the Ducks on August 4.

+Staten Island FerryHawks

+On August 6, 2024, James signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 17 games for Staten Island, he recorded a 3.78 ERA with 29 strikeouts and 1 save across 16 2/3 innings of relief.
+James became a free agent following the season.